Privacy Notice

 You can find out more about your rights by visiting the Information Commissioner’s Office’s website:

-Alternatively, you can also contact the Information Commissioner’s Office (ICO), who are the UK’s independent data protection supervisory authority, for further information or to make a complaint:
+If you are unhappy with the way we use your information or about our response to your request, you have the option of contacting the Information Commissioner’s Office (ICO), who is the UK’s independent data protection supervisory authority, for further information or to make a complaint:

 Information Commissioner’s Office